Implement row-level security in embeds

 Row-level security (RLS) is a method for restricting data access based on user identity or characteristics.
 Sigma offers two functions that provide information about the current user:

-You can also create custom user attributes and filter for CurrentUserAttributeText at the dataset level or as part of a custom SQL query.
+You can also perform row-level security with custom user attributes and the CurrentUserAttributeText function, applying a filter on a column using that function at the dataset level or in a custom SQL query.

 💡